cxcloud/cxcloud-documentation/README.md

 ## What is CX Cloud?

-CX Cloud is an idea for creating microservices based architecture on AWS Cloud.
-This project is created and maintained by [Tieto CEM](https://www.tieto.com/cem) unit.
+CX Cloud is an idea for creating scalable microservices based architecture on AWS Cloud.
+This project is created and maintained by [Tieto CEM](https://www.tieto.com/cem).
 We use this idea, accelerators, architecture and 3rd party tools \(e.g. commercetools, Algolia, Contentful\) for creating high quality online services for our customers.

+In our approach, we emphasize the optimal balance between centralized governance and team level autonomy.
+Targeting to enable coprorate-wide usage of cloud native technologies for optimal flexibility and solution specific needs, in addition to long-term sustainability and optimal TCO.

 For additional information, see CX Cloud [architecture](introduction/architecture-overview.md) and [implementation scenarios](introduction/how_to_use.md).
 Check also our [Changelog](introduction/changelog.md) for quarterly summaries of the most important changes and improvements.